 Grow Your Funding Sources

-Explore Different Budgeting Methods
+Choose Between Different Budgeting Methods

 Zero-Based Budgeting

-At the end of the year, you might have a $0 balance.
-That's OK because you've covered your expenses and have more funds coming in for the new year.
-If you happen to have some money left over, that's even better.
+With zero-based budgeting, you know exactly how you plan to spend every dollar.
+It tends to work well when you have fixed expenses that rarely fluctuate.
+You might have a $0 balance at the end of the year.
+That's OK because you've covered your expenses and have more funds for the new year.
+If you have some money left over, that's even better.
 Move the excess funds to savings or add them to next year's budget.

 Incremental Budgeting

+Its main benefit is simplicity.
 With incremental budgeting, you review what has already worked well and look for anticipated changes.
 For example, your Q1 budget might have included a lot of fundraising expenses.
 Your Q2 budget, however, might have lower expenses and higher income as your fundraising efforts pay off.
+The advantage is that you can tweak your budget to meet the upcoming period's financial needs.

-Discover Tips for Tracking Expenses and Adjusting Budgets
+Tips for Tracking Expenses and Adjusting Budgets

 - Including donated items and services that offset some of your expenses